 Add a new product to your Features board and set up a simple hierarchy outlining the major areas (or user needs) of your product.
 Add some feature ideas to each area.

-Learn best practices around organizing your product hierarchy during an upcoming webinar!
+Learn best practices around organizing your product hierarchy in our on-demand webinar!
 A member of Team Productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.